Cessna TTx Model T240

 Overview

-The Cessna TTx is a composite, fixed-gear, low-wing four-seater produced from 2013 to 2018, and the final evolution of a design that began as the Lancair Columbia 300 in the late 1990s.
-The lineage runs: Lancair Columbia 300 and 400, acquired by Cessna in 2007, rebranded as the Cessna 350 and 400 Corvalis, then refined into the TTx.
-Buyers searching under any of those names are looking at variants of the same fundamental airframe: a clean composite structure with a fixed undercarriage, a low drag profile, and a turbocharged Continental engine.
+The Cessna TTx is a composite, fixed-gear, low-wing four-seat single produced from 2013 to 2018, and the final evolution of a design that began as the Lancair Columbia 300 in the late 1990s.
+The lineage runs Lancair Columbia 300 and 400, acquired by Cessna in 2007, rebranded as the Cessna 350 and 400 Corvalis, then refined into the TTx.
+Buyers searching under any of those names are looking at variants of the same fundamental airframe: a clean composite structure, a fixed undercarriage, a low-drag profile, and a turbonormalized Continental TSIO-550-C delivering 310 hp.
 The TTx is the most polished iteration, adding the Garmin G2000 touchscreen avionics suite and several refinements to the cabin and systems.

-At 235 KTAS, the TTx is the fastest fixed-gear piston single ever certificated.
-It outpaces the Cirrus SR22T on cruise speed and matches it on service ceiling, while carrying more fuel and offering meaningfully longer range.
-The tradeoff is four seats versus the SR22’s five, and a used market that is thinner and less liquid.
+At 235 KTAS at FL250, the TTx is the fastest fixed-gear piston single ever certificated.
+It outpaces the Cirrus SR22T on cruise speed and matches it on service ceiling, while carrying more usable fuel (102 gallons versus the SR22T’s 92) and yielding meaningfully longer practical range.
+The tradeoffs are four seats versus the SR22’s five, the absence of a whole-airframe parachute system, and a thinner used market.
+Total production across the TTx era reached 261 units before Cessna closed the line in February 2018, citing low demand against the Cirrus’s dominant market share.

 Key Features for GA Buyers

-Speed.
-235 KTAS at altitude is the TTx’s headline number and it is genuine.
-At FL250 on the TSIO-550-C, the aircraft competes with light twins on block time for long trips.
-No other certificated fixed-gear piston single gets close.
+• Speed.
+235 KTAS at FL250 on 17 to 18 GPH is the TTx’s headline number and it is genuine.
+The aircraft competes with light twins on block time for long cross-country trips.
+No other certificated fixed-gear piston single approaches it.

-Range.
-102 gallons usable and 17 GPH cruise burn yields approximately 1,100 nm with reserves.
-The TTx is a serious long-range platform for a four-seat aircraft.
+• Range.
+102 gallons usable yields approximately 1,107 nm with NBAA IFR reserves at standard 65 percent cruise, or 1,250 nm at maximum-range power settings.
+The TTx is a serious long-distance platform for a four-seat aircraft.

 Trade-offs